obsidianmd/obsidian-clipper/README.md

 For iOS Simulator testing on macOS:

 1. Run `npm run build` to build the extension
-2. Open `xcode/Obsidian Web Clipper/Obsidian Web Clipper.xcodeproj` in Xcode
+2. Open `xcode/Clipper for AppFlowy/Clipper for AppFlowy.xcodeproj` in Xcode
-3. Select the **Obsidian Web Clipper (iOS)** scheme from the scheme selector
+3. Select the **Clipper for AppFlowy (iOS)** scheme from the scheme selector
 4. Choose an iOS Simulator device and click **Run** to build and launch the app
 5. Once the app is running on the simulator, open **Safari**
-6. Navigate to a webpage and tap the **Extensions** button in Safari to access the Web Clipper extension
+6. Navigate to a webpage and tap the **Extensions** button in Safari to access the extension

 ### Run tests